AlexLynd/alexlynd.com/content/en/blog/Stealthy-Drive-by-GPS-Tracker-ESP8266/index.md

 ---

 <hr>

-{{< alert icon="⚠️" text="This project is still in progress!
-Check my blog and GitHub for the latest updates & upcoming documentation." />}}
+{{< alert icon="⚠️" >}}This project is still in progress!
+Check my blog and GitHub for the latest updates & upcoming documentation.{{< /alert >}}

 ## Low-Cost Tracking Challenge
 In a recent Hak5 episode, I took part in a challenge to track our elusive friend, Irish, and determine the various places he visited throughout the day.

 Since low-cost hardware & disposable signals intelligence is a core part of my projects, I challenged myself to create a tracker in the smallest practical footprint, and designed a $10 device that uses *only* Wi-Fi to provide location updates once planted on Irish's car.

-Using DNS Exfiltration, [CanaryTokens](https://canarytokens.org), and an ESP8266 with specialized low-power hardware, I created a motion activated tracker that could transmit intermittent location updates, by connecting to open Wi-Fi networks that Irish would drive past.
+Using DNS Exfiltration, [CanaryTokens](https://canarytokens.org), an an ESP8266 with specialized low-power hardware, I created a motion activated tracker that could transmit intermittent location updates, by connecting to open Wi-Fi networks that Irish would drive past.

 **In this post, I'll talk about the design process of DNS DriveBy: a $10 proof-of-concept & wardriving technique that uses open Wi-Fi networks to provide location data, Wi-Fi reconnaissance, and other telemetry.**